The Human–AI Semantic Declaration Interface

 Conceptual Interface Illustrations

-By stabilising meaning at the point of interaction, this approach helps ensure that both humans and intelligent systems operate within clearly defined semantic boundaries before optimisation, analysis, or execution occurs.
+This ensures both humans and intelligent systems operate within clearly defined semantic boundaries before optimisation or execution occurs.

-This illustration shows the first layer of the Semantic Declaration Interface.
+This illustration shows the entry layer of the interface.

-Before any reasoning begins, the user declares the intent of the interaction and the scope of the request.
+Before reasoning begins, the user declares intent and scope.

-This stabilises meaning at the point of interaction and ensures that the AI begins reasoning within a clearly defined semantic frame.
+Meaning is stabilised at the point of interaction, ensuring reasoning begins within a defined semantic frame.

 • evidence requirements